peyoo/Instagram-SDK-PHP/README.md

 ## Usage

 Take a look at the examples below!
-At this stage, there's no documentation for all library methods, however your IDE can help out there, until I get that sorted!
+At this stage, there's no documentation for all the available library methods, however your IDE can help out there, until I get that sorted! (or someone helps me out)

 ## Examples